-- We believe there remain opportunities for us to grow our Wireless Network Services business in Land Mobile Radio (LMR), IP Fixed and Core Networks and in-building networks.
-We also see opportunities in spectrum clearing and frequency realignment activities related to the Federal Communication Commission's recent action on the reallocation of licenses in the 800 megahertz frequencies. - We believe that our Government Network Services segment will build and expand our customer relationships within the U.S. Departments of Defense and Homeland Security by taking advantage of the significant opportunities for companies with substantial expertise in wireless technology.
-We believe we will experience continued growth in revenues and operating income from this new operating segment. - We also believe that despite project delays and set backs in the first quarter our Enterprise Network Services segment will grow.
-We continue to be optimistic about the opportunity to integrate wireless technology into municipality and enterprise networks, especially physical and electronic security systems, and voice and data networks. - As of the quarter ended March 31, 2006, we have estimated our annual effective tax rate to be 77% for the year ending December 31, 2006.
-The rate differs for from the federal and state statuary rates primarily because of nondeductible permanent tax items, tax reserves, and an increase to our valuation allowance for originating deductible differences.
-The benefit recorded for the quarter of 29% is lower than our estimated annual effective tax rate because of discrete tax expense items relating to tax reserves and our valuation allowance recorded during the quarter.
+· We believe there remain opportunities for us to grow our Wireless Network Services business in Land Mobile Radio (LMR), IP Fixed and Core Networks and in-building networks.
+We also see opportunities in spectrum clearing and frequency realignment activities related to the Federal Communication Commission's recent action on the reallocation of licenses in the 800 megahertz frequencies.
+We believe that we may continue to experience pressure on our operating margins in our Wireless Network Services legacy Radio Frequency (RF) engineering business as a result of aggressive pricing by our competitors.
+Within the WNS business, we are continuing our efforts to reduce the amount of high risk, turn key, firm fixed price contracting that we do in higher risk markets by being extremely selective with these projects, while focusing on lower risk market areas and modular work.

+· We believe that our Government Network Services segment will build and expand our customer relationships within the U.S. Departments of Defense and Homeland Security by taking advantage of the significant opportunities for companies with substantial expertise in wireless technology.
+We believe we will experience continued growth in revenues and operating income from this new operating segment.
+On August 8, 2006, we entered into a definitive agreement to acquire Huntsville, Alabama-based Madison Research Corporation ("MRC") as part of our GNS business.
+MRC offers a broad range of technical, engineering and IT solutions, and has developed core competencies in weapons system lifecycle support, integrated logistics, test and evaluation, commercial-off-the-shelf software and hardware selection and implementation, software development and systems lifecycle maintenance.

+- · We also believe that despite project delays and set backs in the first quarter and second quarter that our Enterprise Network Services segment will grow.
+We continue to be optimistic about the opportunity to integrate wireless technology into municipality and enterprise networks, especially physical and electronic security systems, and voice and data networks. - · As of June 30, 2006, we have estimated our annual effective tax rate to be 29% for the year ending December 31, 2006.
+The rate differs from the federal and state statutory rates primarily because of nondeductible permanent tax items, tax reserves, and a reduction to our valuation allowance for originating deductible differences.
+The provision recorded for the quarter of 306% is greater than our estimated annual effective tax rate because of discrete tax expense items relating to tax reserves and no tax benefit for losses in our international operations which were partially offset by the realization of a tax benefit due to the decrease in our valuation allowance.
 To the extent our projections may change, which may impact our judgement regarding the realizability of our deferred tax assets and required valuation allowance, our annual effective tax rate for 2006 could change in future periods.